 The 2026 Candidates is the first since Gukesh took the title — meaning the field doesn’t include the World Champion himself, and it includes players who came agonizingly close to the title before.

-Caruana (lost the 2018 WCC tiebreak), Nepomniachtchi (lost in 2021 and 2023), Nakamura (never reached the final match) — these are players who have been chasing the championship for a decade.
-If any of them wins, the 2026 World Chess Championship will be one of the most anticipated in the modern era.
+Caruana (lost the 2018 WCC tiebreak), Nakamura (never reached the final match) — these are players who have been chasing the championship for a decade.
+If either wins, the 2026 World Chess Championship will be one of the most anticipated in the modern era.
+Nepomniachtchi, who lost both the 2021 and 2023 World Championship matches, did not qualify for this cycle.

 “Every time I come to the Candidates I feel I have a real chance.
 I prepare seriously, I believe in my play.
 The difference this time is I know what it takes to get to the match — and I know what I have to do differently to win it.” — Fabiano Caruana, World No. 1, in a pre-event interview ahead of the 2026 Candidates Tournament

 On the women’s side, the India story is unprecedented in the tournament’s history.
+Follow all their games on the India chess page.
 The full background on India’s women’s chess surge covers how all three Indian women qualified and what their presence means for the game globally.

 The tournament’s broader historical context — how the Candidates became the definitive qualifier format, the shifts away from Interzonal cycles, and the current structure — is covered in What Is the FIDE Candidates Tournament?